NixOS/rfcs/rfcs/0074-community-coordination-hub.md

 It shall _not_:

-- treat any technical subject about nix or code in general, other than repository tooling.
+- document the standard library (or any other highly specific and established technical subject).
-- act as discussion forum.
+- act as discussion forum (but dcument outcomes).
-- implement process execution.
+- implement process execution (but coordinate their implementation).

 To implement, myself, and anyone interested, will review https://github.com/kubernetes/community to the smallest details.